 History buffs should consider a visit to the REACH Museum.
 This family friendly interpretive center and performing arts amphitheater tells the fascinating stories of the Mid-Columbia region.
 Learn about wildlife, Ice Age floods, the area’s connection to the Manhattan Project, and more.

-Enjoy Dinner and Drinks
+Dinner and Drinks

 For dinner, head over to Dovetail Joint Restaurant for a farm-to-table dining experience.
 Start off with a house-made soda or creative handcrafted cocktail.
-You’ll find wood-fired pizzas with seasonal toppings, latin and mediterranean-inspired dishes, and a mix of small plates to share around the table.
+You’ll find wood-fired pizzas with seasonal toppings, Latin and Mediterranean-inspired dishes, and a mix of small plates to share around the table.
 Another dinner option is LULU Craft Bar & Kitchen.
 Diverse menu options include grilled steaks, fish tacos, and chicken and waffles.
 Have one of their signature barrel-aged martinis along with dinner.
 If you’re not ready for the night to end, head to Moniker for dessert and a nightcap.
 Sit outside on the patio or enjoy the modern atmosphere indoors.

-Day 3: Explore Pasco
+Day 3: Pasco

+Grab breakfast at your hotel before heading out to explore Pasco and the surrounding area.
 Start the morning with a hike at Candy Mountain.
 This relatively easy trail takes you 3.6 miles roundtrip taking you into a preserve and then up to the summit for a beautiful view of the valley.

-Visit The Historical Sacajawea State Park
+Visit Sacajawea State Park

 Sacajawea State Park in Pasco, WA.